MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. Select the connection entry to open the connection you created.
 1. Select **Test Connection** at the top of the **Service Provider Connection Setting** panel.
-1. The first time you do this will open a new browser window asking you to select an account.
+1. The first time you do, this will open a new browser window asking you to select an account.
 Select the one you want to use.
 1. Next, you'll be asked to allow to the identity provider to use your data (credentials).
 The following image is an example:

     ![teams bot auth connection string adv1](../../../assets/images/authentication/auth-bot-connection-test-accept.PNG)

 1. Select **Accept**.
-1. This should then redirect you to a **Test Connection to \<your-connection-name> Succeeded** page.
-Refresh the page if you get an error.
+1. Page is redirected to **Test Connection to \<your-connection-name> Succeeded** page.
+Refresh the page, if you get an error.
 The following image is an example:

     ![teams bots app auth connection str adv1](../../../assets/images/authentication/auth-bot-connection-test-token.PNG)